realr4an/AI-Image-Detector/README.md

 ## Data & Assets
 - `Data/` is intentionally excluded from version control.
 Regenerate via the prep scripts or drop curated content there manually.
 - `Models/` is likewise generated on demand.
-Keep public checkpoints (e.g., YOLO, ResNet) outside the repo or download them from Hugging Face.
+The helper downloads each Hugging Face repo into its own subdirectory; tools such as the Streamlit apps and `Scripts/evaluate_models.py` traverse the tree recursively and will discover `.h5` checkpoints wherever they land.
 - `docs/raw_training_artifacts/` contains representative plots, confusion matrices, and short lab notes to document previous experiments.
 - Additional derived figures/logs (`docs/figures`, `docs/training_logs`, thesis sources, etc.) were removed for the submission package—restore them from your working copy if needed.